TREATMENT OF GUM DISEASE

 Other factors can also cause periodontal disease.
 These include local irritants such as smoking, chewing tobacco, or habitually clenching the teeth.
 Nutrition, certain medications, and high levels of stress can also be contributing factors.
-At home, some of the warning signs of periodontal disease are:
+At home, some of the warning signs of periodontal disease / gum disease that need gum disease treatment are:

 - Red swollen or tender gums.